 Lead by Mrs Heather Golla, Assistant Head Teacher.

 The first port of call for students and parents is the Form Tutor, they see students daily during Tutor Time and lead a variety of activities to help develop their pastoral well-being and development as a confident individual and well rounded member of our community.
 Tring School operates a vertical tutoring system and new students will be placed in mixed-age (3-4 students from each year group in school) tutor groups, usually with the same tutor, throughout their time in the school.
 Each tutor group is designated to one of our four Houses – Ascott, Claydon, Halton and Waddesdon, named after local stately homes.
-Please click here for the list of Tutors, Form and Tutor Bases for September 2019.
+Please click here for Tutors, Form and Tutor Bases for September 2019 (updated 2/10/2019).

 Heads of House